uccser/cs-field-guide/text/chapters/en-coding-compression.md

 {image filename="compressed-jpeg-zoomed-highlighted.png"}

-The quality is quite low, but the saving in space is huge --- it's more than 60 times smaller (for example, it would download 60 times faster).
+The quality is quite low, but the saving in space is huge – it's more than 60 times smaller (for example, it would download 60 times faster).
 Higher quality JPEG images store more detail for each 8 by 8 block, which makes it closer to the original image, but makes bigger files because more details are being stored.
 You can experiment with these tradeoffs by saving JPEGs with differing choices of the quality, and see how the file size changes.
 Most image processing software offers this option when you save an image as a JPEG.

 {comment}

-.. xhtml5 low priority : interactive that could load a photo, zoom in on pixels, and change it to different qualities of jpg coding
+low priority : interactive that could load a photo, zoom in on pixels, and change it to different qualities of jpg coding {comment end}

-{comment end}

-{teacher}

-Another example of low quality JPEG images can be found on the [Wikipedia page about JPEG](http://en.wikipedia.org/wiki/Jpeg), but it's better if students can save their own low quality files and zoom in on them to see these effects.

-{teacher end}

-{jargon-buster}

-**Jargon Buster**
+{panel type="jargon-buster" summary="What exactly is JPEG?"}
 The name "JPEG" is short for "Joint Photographic Experts Group", a committee that was formed in the 1980s to create standards so that digital photographs could be captured and displayed on different brands of devices.
 Because some file extensions are limited to three characters, it is often seen as the ".jpg" extension.

-{jargon-buster end}
+{panel end}

-{extra-for-experts}

-**Extra for Experts**
+{panel type="curiosity" summary="More about cosine waves"}
 The cosine waves used for JPEG images are based on a "Discrete Cosine Transform".
-The "Discrete" means that the waveform is digital --- it is the opposite of continuous, where any value can occur.
+The "Discrete" means that the waveform is digital – it is the opposite of continuous, where any value can occur.
 In a JPEG wave, there are only 8 x 8 values (for the block being coded), and each of those values can have a limited range of numbers (binary integers), rather than any value at all.

-{extra-for-experts end}
+{panel end}

 An important issue arises because JPEG represents images as smoothly varying colours: what happens if the colours change suddenly?
 In that case, lots of values need to be stored so that lots of cosine waves can be added together to make the sudden change in colour, or else the edge of the image become fuzzy.